8yr/Corrector/README.md

 # Corrector
-Simple python project to correct the rotation of any .png, .jpg, .jpeg and .pdf files
+A straightforward Python project designed to correct the rotation of .png, .jpg, .jpeg, and .pdf files.

 ![a](https://github.com/user-attachments/assets/80655590-097f-46f2-8dcc-006b198c28f9)